ReferralsBusiness

 The Swiss rail network is operated by SBB.
 SBB train ticket prices are based on travel and not on the type of trains.
 You will find available return tickets (standard price, one way or round trip), Multiple journey tickets (for six individual trips on a pre-determined itinerary) and the City-Ticket (including a one-day transportation pass from the city of departure or arrival).

-ÖBB Eurocity, WESTbahn, Intercity and Eurocity classes from Chur (Coira) to Innsbruck Hbf
+What ÖBB Eurocity, WESTbahn, Intercity and Eurocity classes are there from Chur (Coira) to Innsbruck Hbf?

 Compare the different travel classes offered by ÖBB Eurocity, WESTbahn, Intercity and Eurocity when traveling from Chur (Coira) to Innsbruck Hbf.

-Onboard services on ÖBB Eurocity, WESTbahn, Intercity and Eurocity
+What are the onboard services on ÖBB Eurocity, WESTbahn, Intercity and Eurocity?

 Discover more about the onboard services offered on trains from Chur (Coira) to Innsbruck Hbf.